-Welcome to a journey through the shadowy corners of a question that might send shivers down your spine: “Where does domestic violence occur the most?”
-This isn’t just another grim exploration; it’s a quest to unravel the concealed layers of a global issue that hides in plain sight.
-So, grab a cup of tea, cozy up, and let’s dive into the enigma of domestic violence.
+Welcome to an exploration into the shadowy depths of a haunting question: “Where do most domestic violence cases occur?”
+This journey isn’t just about uncovering grim statistics; it’s a quest to unveil the layers of a global issue that often remains hidden.
+So, grab a cup of tea, get comfortable, and let’s delve into the enigma of domestic violence together.

 The Short Answer: Domestic violence knows no bounds—it’s a chilling presence in our homes, workplaces, and communities.
 But why does it persist?
 We’re about to uncover the reasons and the unexpected places where it thrives.